 You can do a lot of low-risk building work on your home without a building consent.

 Check if you need consents has more information.
+In addition, the 'Can I build it' tool helps you find out if your building work needs a building consent.
 Work that doesn’t require a building consent is not restricted and doesn’t require an LBP.

 If you want to carry out restricted building work on your home (or holiday home), you can apply to the council for an owner-builder exemption.